EPCCed/eidf-docs/docs/safe-haven-services/code-management-mirroring-service.md

 - Code review
 - Wikis

-This guide provides information on accessing and using the service, however is not intended as a guide to Git or Gitea.
+This guide provides information on accessing and using the service, however, it is not intended as a guide to Git or Gitea.
 We suggest the following resources as learning material:

-- The [Version Control with Git](https://swcarpentry.github.io/git-novice/) workshop by The Carpentries
+- The [Version Control with Git](https://swcarpentry.github.io/git-novice/) workshop by The Carpentries.
+In particular, you must have the ability to work with git repos and branches
 - Gitea's [documentation][gitea_docs] for general usage information

 ## Access